 This was a straightforward procedure except in so far as deciding to what point in time the integrations should be carried.
 Since the tail of the curve is drawn out and the noise becomes quite large compared with the signal in this region, the errors due to noise become more pronounced in computing successively higher moments.
-In other words if the integration is carried on for too long a time, the estimated values of the mean residence time and $T^2$ become far too large.
+In other words if the integration is carried on for too long a time, the estinated values of the mean residence time and $\overline{T^2}$ become far too large.

-This problem is best solved by the concept of stagnant, or deadwater, regions as propounded by Levenspiel (8), which he defines as follows:- the vessel volume; however we ignore the regions in determining the various age distributions".
+This problem is best solved by the concept of stagnant, or deadwater, regions as propounded by Levenspiel (8), which he defines as follows:-

 "In a vessel the deadwater regions are the relatively slow moving portions of the fluid which we choose to consider to be completely stagnant.
-Deadwater regions contribute to
+Deadwater regions contribute to the vessel volume; however we ignore the regions in determining the various age distributions".